stem-club-of-america/SCOA/labs/secrets_and_ciphers/README.md

 1 ^ 0 = 1
 1 ^ 1 = 0

 When the bits are different, *XOR* returns a 1.
 When the bits are the same, it returns a 0.
-Because of this phenomonon, we can *XOR* with a key to encrypt, and *XOR* with the same key a second time to decrypt.
+Because of this phenomenon, we can *XOR* with a key to encrypt, and *XOR* with the same key a second time to decrypt.

 ```python3
 def xor(phrase, key):